A local study of the fiber-full scheme: Introduction

 In \autoref{thm_obs_loc}, we determine sufficient conditions for the existence of obstructions in the fiber-full scheme $\Fib_{R/\kk}$.
 Furthermore, in \autoref{subsect_fib_full_sch} we provide a similar study for a tangent-obstruction theory for the fiber-full scheme $\Fib_{\PP_{\kk}^r/\kk}$ parametrizing closed subschemes.

 The organization of this paper is as follows.
 In \autoref{sect_prelim}, we set up the notation used throughout the document and we recall some required results.
 In \autoref{sect_hom_fib_full}, we show the existence of the fiber-full scheme parametrizing homogeneous ideals.
 We study tangent-obstruction theories for the fiber-full schemes $\Fib_{R/\kk}$ and $\Fib_{\PP_{\kk}^r/\kk}$ in \autoref{sect_tan_obs}.
 Our results regarding one-parameter flat families are given in \autoref{sect_one_param}.
+In \autoref{sect_comparison_local_functors}, we show that the local deformation functors of $\Fib_{R/\kk}$ and $\HS_{R/\kk}$ coincide under the condition of \autoref{thmA}.
 Finally, in \autoref{sect_examp} we provide several examples illustrating our work.

 \textbf{Acknowledgments.} Y.C.R. was partially supported by an FWO Postdoctoral Fellowship (1220122N).